rust-lang/rust/text/0000-non-static-type-id.md

 # Alternatives
 [alternatives]: #alternatives

-Create a new intrinsic called `runtime_type_id` that's specifically designed ignore concrete lifetimes, like `type_id` does now.
+- Create a new intrinsic called `runtime_type_id` that's specifically designed ignore concrete lifetimes, like `type_id` does now.
 Having a totally separate intrinsic means `type_id` could be changed in the future to account for lifetimes without impacting the usecases that specifically ignore them.
+- Don't do this.
+Stick with existing workarounds for getting a `TypeId` for non-static types.

 # Unresolved questions
 [unresolved]: #unresolved-questions